ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 </article>
 ```

-As we discussed above when we were just applying `object.Resource_Title`, here you can see that we can call all the different data elements per resource with this same notation.
+Here you can see that we can call each different data element per resource with the same notation we used when applying Resource_title: `object.Resource_Title`

 Want to call the language of the resource? `object.Languages`.
 Materias en Español? `object.Materias_en_Espanol`.
-Again, all borrowing the column headings from our Google Sheet.
-We wrap each resource in an article tag as it defines independent content and thus improves accessibility by providing clear structure for assistive technologies.
+Again, all borrowing from the column headings on our Google Sheet.
+We wrap each resource in an `<article>` tag as it defines independent content and thus improves accessibility by providing clear structure for assistive technologies.

 We can copy this html into our displayData() function like this: